 DRP members do not make planning decisions and instead provide supplementary expert advice.
 This is in addition to internal design advice provided by Council officers.

-Whilst Council offices remain closed, all DRP sessions are running remotely via Microsoft Teams.
+Whilst Council offices remain closed, DRP sessions are running in a hybrid manner with in-person site visits and remote reviews via Microsoft Teams.
 Harrow Council is committed to ensuring that the same quality of briefing and advice is maintained regardless of review format.

 Schemes typically seen by the Panel

-The type of scheme that may be referred to the DRP include:
+The type of schemes that may be referred to the DRP include:

 - major or strategic planning applications (typically above 10 residential units)